invisibleroads/invisibleroads-tutorials/dance-rueda.rst

 Enchufla patín [#SalsaInternational]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- :ref:`Enchufla`
-- Instead of walking to the next woman, men huddle in the center.
+- :ref:`Enchufla rueda` but instead of walking to the next woman, men huddle in the center.
 - Men back step to the left.
 - Men back step to the right.
 - Men spin counterclockwise over their left shoulder to the next woman.